-ARTIQ Real-Time I/O Concepts
+ARTIQ Real-Time I/O concepts

 The ARTIQ Real-Time I/O design employs several concepts to achieve its goals of high timing resolution on the nanosecond scale and low latency on the microsecond scale while still not sacrificing a readable and extensible language.